menu-toggle

 Inspired by the true events of a moose actually infiltrating Sylvamo’s Ticonderoga Mill in Upstate New York, the book featured the distinctive, playful work of returning illustrator Kyle Beckett, alongside AR integrations that helped the story unfold in a more immersive way.

-Printed on the Canon Solutions America ColorStream 6000 series web-fed inkjet press ( pages) and the Canon imagePRESS C10010VP cutsheet color press (cover), the outstanding print quality helped produce crisp, clear AR markers throughout the book.
+Printed on the Canon ColorStream 6000 series web-fed inkjet press ( pages) and the Canon imagePRESS C10010VP cutsheet color press (cover), the outstanding print quality helped produce crisp, clear AR markers throughout the book.

 The pages, printed on Accent Opaque 80 lb.
 Text Super Smooth with ImageLok® Technology, allowed the color quality of Beckett’s illustrations to take center stage — and the same is true for the cover of Apollo and the Mill Moose, which was printed on Accent Opaque 100 lb.
 Cover Super Smooth.